performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Unification of Performance Metric Domains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-domainsmetric domainsAt the lowest level, performance metrics are
+At the lowest level, performance metrics are
 collected and managed in autonomous performance domains such as the
 operating system kernel, a DBMS, a layered service, or an end-user
 application.
 These domains feature a multitude of access control